Panzanella Recipe or Tuscan Bread Salad

 My wife and I honeymooned in Tuscany years ago and forgot how beautiful the hill towns are and how different the lifestyle is compared to the United States.
 These two books describe in wonderful detail the everyday life of Tuscan families.

-After reading The Reluctant Tuscan and halfway through Under The Tuscan Sun, I have a new understanding of my childhood experiences with my best friends, who are of Italian descent.
+After reading The Reluctant Tuscan and halfway through Under The Tuscan Sun, I have a new understanding of my childhood experiences with my best friends of Italian descent.

 We would spend hours eating, talking, watching his family yell at each other, then hug and kiss.
 It looked bizarre then, but now I understand it is just part of their culture.

-Food and the act of dining together are huge aspects of the Italian lifestyle, and now I want to learn everything I can about Tuscan cooking.
+Food and dining together are vast aspects of the Italian lifestyle, and now I want to learn everything I can about Tuscan cooking.

 Tuscan Tomato, Cucumber & Bread Salad